-Instead of saying the original recipe of Indian Masala Chai, it makes more sense to say the original recipe of the xyz family because, despite similarities, each family has its own recipe, so there is no single original recipe for Indian chai.
+There is no clear evidence of an original recipe for Indian Masala Chai because, despite some similarities, each family and establishment have their own recipe.
 After a few months exploring Indian cuisine, we prepared a recipe with the most commonly used ingredients.
 You can use this Indian masala chai recipe as a base and adjust it according to your taste buds.
 By the way, if you want to know more about the history of Masala Chai, click here to read our post.

 Homemade Indian Masala Chai